Organizational Development and Leadership Certification Program

 - Study with instructors who are accessible to students and eager to help them understand and master the challenges of modern business.

-- Take courses taught by instructors whose ideas have appeared in such publications as Human Relations, Group and Organizational Studies, Journal of Management History and Health Care Management Review.
+- Take courses by instructors whose research have appeared in such publications as Group and Organizational Studies, Human Relations, Human Resource Development International, and Human Resource Development Quarterly.

 Organizational Development and Leadership Courses: Focused.
 Practical.